shamir0xe/pylib/README.md

 path = PathHelper.from_root(..., root_name="custom_name")
 ```

-The best practice to use it with custom root directory is to write a new PathHelper
+The best practice to use it with the custom root directory is to write a new PathHelper
-  class that extends this class and apply your custom `root_name` to it.
-It should
+class that extends `PathHelper` and apply your custom `root_name` to it.
+You can
+also get rid of `__file__` argument in this way.
+It should be implemented
-be implemented like this:
+something like this:

   ```python
   from pylib_0xe.path.path_helper import PathHelper as PH